SylvainLasnier/ubuntu/README.md

 And last but not least, you can build your own awesome VM based on this image.

+I use these docker images in production and I assume update.
-Have fun and try my other images ^^
+Have fun and try my other images https://hub.docker.com/u/sylvainlasnier/ ^^